open-traffic-generator/otgen/README.md

 ### `transform`

 Transform raw OTG metrics into a format suitable for further processing.
+If no parameters is provided, `transform` validates input for a match with OTG MetricsResponse data structure, and if matched, outputs as is.

 ```Shell
 otgen transform